Eye protection and Hearing protection are REQUIRED.

 The Rimfire Range is clearly marked with a large sign outlining the club rules for its use.
 Only rimfire rifles and pistols (.17 and .22) are permitted on the Rimfire Range.

-You may NOT shoot any centerfire guns on the Rimfire Range.
+You may NOT shoot any centerfire guns on the Rimfire Range or Plinking Pit.
 This means NO centerfire rifles, pistols, shotguns, or black powder guns.
-(The Utility Pit to the right of the Rimfire Range was constructed to accomodate all of these centerfire guns with the exception of shotguns.
-Shotguns may be fired ONLY on the Trap and or Skeet Ranges.)
+The Utility Pit (Pistol Pit #4) was constructed to accomodate all of these centerfire guns with the exception of shotguns.

 BB and air guns ARE allowed on the Rimfire Range.
 The Plinking Pit,

 immediately to the right side of the Rimfire Range, is for BB, air guns and .22 short, long or long rifle ONLY.

 Place all spent cartridge cases in the buckets provided.
 If you do not want yours, there are others who will be happy to get them.